Turning Back the Clocks: Health Implications in Agriculture as British Summer Time Ends

 Oct, 25 2022

-As vitamin D is very difficult to absorb through diet, the NHS recommends adults consider supplementing their diets with a vitamin containing 10 micrograms of vitamin D during the autumn and winter.
+Because it’s difficult to get enough vitamin D from food alone, the NHS recommends adults consider taking a daily supplement containing 10 micrograms of vitamin D during autumn and winter.

 www.yellowwellies.org